KMS

 To encrypt the local data,

-• This data encryption key can be used to encrypt the data
+data encryption keycan be used to encrypt the data - Delete the

 To decrypt local data